Ethycs/LLMKernel/docs/magic_guide.md

 2. **%llm_pdf_native** - Uploads the PDF file directly (for APIs that support native PDF like OpenAI GPT-4.1+, Claude)

 ### `%llm_paste`
-Paste and include clipboard content (image or text) in the conversation context.
+Paste and include clipboard content (image, PDF, or text) in the conversation context.

 ```python
 %llm_paste                    # Paste clipboard content